 In a well drained soil and a position that has good sun to a little shade this is a very easy care evergreen plant.
 It is frost tolerant, drought tolerant and makes a great background plant in the garden border.

-Thryptomene ‘FC’ Payne is also suited for use as a low informal hedge or border plant.
+Thryptomene ‘FC’ Payne along with other species is also suited for use as a low informal hedge or border plant.

 - Position – Full sun to a little shade.